-A special type of superglue for varicose veins can be as effective as surgery for your veins.
-VenaSealTM represents the next generation in varicose vein treatment and permanently seals varicose veins shut permanently.
+A special type of superglue for varicose veins, VenaSealTM, represents the next generation in varicose vein treatment and permanently seals varicose veins shut permanently.
+But is Superglue effective for varicose veins and how does it compare to surgery?

 Like most modern vein procedures such as sclerotherapy and endovenous laser ablation, the goal of VenaSeal is to seal the varicose vein shut.
 The body then naturally reroutes the blood through healthy veins in the area, while reabsorbing the shut vein.
 The reabsorption causes the vein to disappear from sight.